intel/ai-reference-models/benchmarks/image_recognition/tensorflow/vision_transformer/README.md

 ### Run on Linux
 ```
-# cd to your model zoo directory
+# cd to your AI Reference Models directory
 cd models

 export PRETRAINED_MODEL=<path to the frozen graph downloaded above>